The 7 Best Soup Strainers

 video play icon

-This wiki has been updated 26 times since it was first published in February of 2016.
+This wiki has been updated 30 times since it was first published in February of 2016.
 While strainers are, of course, great for soups, some have larger openings well suited for homemade jams, compotes, salsas, and sauces that call for a heartier consistency.
 Cone-shaped, chinois-style models are ideal for gazpacho, savory broths, and bouillon, which require a smooth finish.
 Our selection features options with a variety of mesh sizes, with choices suitable for every budget.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Matfer 17360 Exoglass Bouillon